dduan/duan.ca/articles/2021/01/03/human-grade-toml-parser-in-swift.md

 }
 ```

-Upon consuming a `TopLevel` value, the parser must not stop if it generates a conflict according to
+Upon evaluating a `TopLevel` value, the parser must not stop if it generates a conflict according to
 TOML's requirement.
 We take note of this error, and move on to consume the next `TopLevel`.
 Errors
 from this step will join the error from `TopLevel.error` at the end for users to see.
 Therefore, the
 second step's code roughly does this: